user95f85f/debian-fresh2/README.md

   ffmpeg -i a.aac $NO_VIDEO -ab a.mp3
   ffmpeg -i a.aac $NO_VIDEO -aq 6 a.mp3
   ffmpeg -i a.aac $NO_VIDEO -ar 44100 -ac 2 -ab 128000 a.mp3

+WHAT THE F*** DO THESE COMMANDS ON GNU/LINUX (OR JUST ARCH LINUX) DO?

+  cpio, i3, ncdu #cpio is suppose to be an alternative to `rsync`

+AND WHAT THE F*** DOES THIS DO IN BASH, HUH?

+  echo whatever >| ~/del.txt #I'm not fu**ing testing this sh**

+LIKE AN EAR TEST BUT BETTER

+  speaker-test --test sine --channels 2 --speaker 2 --frequency 740

+grub.cfg CONFIG STUFF LIKE vmlinuz OPTIONS SH**

+  components config edd=on locales=en_US.UTF-8 noeject nomodeset nopersistence nopersistent noprompt username=root
+  $linux_src_code/linux/Documentation/admin-guide/kernel-parameters.txt

+  if [ -f (ext4/some-root)/boot/grub_replacement_and_ignore_this_cfg_file.cfg ]; then
+    configfile (ex4/some-root)/boot/grub_replacement_and_ignore_this_cfg_file.cfg
+  fi

+  TODO: how the fu** do you get Unicode tty/virtual-console (30% sure it's called a 'virtual console' fonts in Debian loaded-up?

+WUT A BUNCH OF BULLSH**

+  TZ=America/Shipwreck_Cove date; date -u
+  #Tue 19 Jul 2022 11:33:58 PM America
+  #Tue 19 Jul 2022 11:33:58 PM UTC
 sudo lsblk --list --output-all /dev/sda | tr '\t' ' ' | sed 's/ \{2,\}/ /g'